Airlines treat people like dirt because the Republicans let them

 Congressional Republicans delayed for years the passage of the handful of consumer protections that exist for airline passengers.
 During the George W. Bush administration, GOP senators killed a passengers bill of rights that, among other things, would have restricted how long people could be confined to a grounded airplane without food and drinks.
 In 2011, the Obama administration enacted a stricter version of the rule administratively, adding requirements that airlines reimburse passengers for lost bags, disclose extra ticket fees on their websites, and compensate bumped passengers financially.

-"The Republicans can be viewed as the party of big business, whereas Democrats are more for personal rights and equality," says Ranier Jens, director of the Family Travel Association.
-One provision his group backed that requires airlines to let families with children sit together on flights free of charge became law last year—but only after it attracted support from a Republican congressman who'd had a family member get separated from his kids during a flight, Jens says.
+"The Republicans can be viewed as the party of big business, whereas Democrats are more for personal rights and equality," says Rainer Jenss, director of the Family Travel Association.
+One provision his group backed that requires airlines to let families with children sit together on flights free of charge became law last year—but only after it attracted support from a Republican congressman who'd had a family member get separated from his kids during a flight, Jenss says.

 Not all Republicans, after all, are airline industry lapdogs.
 On Tuesday, New Jersey Gov. Chris Christie asked the TSA's Chao to suspend the federal regulation permitting airlines to overbook flights and remove passengers as a result.
 "This conduct is abusive and outrageous," Christie said in a press release.
 "The ridiculous statements, now in their third version, of the CEO of United Airlines displays their callousness toward the traveling public with the permission of the federal government."